pjanthony2001/tp/docs/UserGuide.md

 The screenshots below are what you would expect when using the `redo` command.

-In this example, after undoing an update of my client's name from `Alex Yeoh` to `alex yee`, we can see that the current client list has his name as `Alex Yeoh`
+In this example, after undoing an update of my client's name from `Peter Crow` to `Peter Crouch`, we can see that the current client list has his name as `Peter Crow`
-As seen in the second image, after using the `redo` command, the change is redone, and the client list shows the client's name as `alex yee`
+As seen in the second image, after using the `redo` command, the change is redone, and the client list shows the client's name as `Peter Crouch`
 &nbsp;

 <div class="image-container" align="middle" style="display:flex">